JanSharp/VRCLockstep/notes.md

 <!-- cSpell:ignore structs -->

-For any kind of serialization in the Lock Step system, binary "streams" are used.
+For any kind of serialization in the Lockstep system, binary "streams" are used.

-The LockStep API contains Read and Write functions for all primitive data structures as well as some structs such as vectors and quaternions, or DateTimes.
+The Lockstep API contains Read and Write functions for all primitive data structures as well as some structs such as vectors and quaternions, or DateTimes.

-In any serialization context it is expected to simply call Write functions on LockStep to write data to an internal stream inside of LockStep.
+In any serialization context it is expected to simply call Write functions on Lockstep to write data to an internal stream inside of Lockstep.

-In any deserialization context it is expected to call Read* functions on LockStep in the exact same order as the Write functions to read from an internal stream inside of LockStep.
+In any deserialization context it is expected to call Read* functions on Lockstep in the exact same order as the Write functions to read from an internal stream inside of Lockstep.

-So basically to send an `int value` in an input action, `lockStep.Write(value)` in the send function, call `lockStep.SendInputAction(...)`, and `int value = lockStep.ReadInt()` in the input action event.
+So basically to send an `int value` in an input action, `lockstep.Write(value)` in the send function, call `lockstep.SendInputAction(...)`, and `int value = lockstep.ReadInt()` in the input action event.

 The Write and Read functions and their data types must match up perfectly.

 The de/serialization contexts are input actions send/receive and game state de/serialization.

-Since both the write and read functions are interacting with internal streams inside of the LockStep instance, **only 1 stream can be written concurrently**.
-Same for reading, but that's effectively enforced by LockStep anyway.
+Since both the write and read functions are interacting with internal streams inside of the Lockstep instance, **only 1 stream can be written concurrently**.
+Same for reading, but that's effectively enforced by Lockstep anyway.

 If serialization of lists, dictionaries or similar is required, simply Write the length of the given list/data structure and then Write each value or key value pair or similar n times afterwards.
 Then deserialization can be achieved by reading the length and having a for loop looping n times reading the contained values of the list/dictionary or otherwise.